Nontrinitarianism: Points of dissent

 Nontrinitarian Christians with Arian or Semi-Arian views contend that the weight of scriptural evidence supports Subordinationism, the Son's total submission to the Father, and God's paternal supremacy over the Son in every aspect.
 They acknowledge the Son's high rank at God's right hand, but teach that the Father is still greater than the Son in all things.

 While acknowledging that the Father, Son, and Spirit are essential in creation and salvation, they argue that that in itself does not confirm that the three are each co-equal or co-eternal.
 They also affirm that God is only explicitly identified as "one" in the Bible, and that the doctrine of the Trinity, which word literally meaning a set of three, ascribes a co-equal threeness to the being of the infinite God that is not explicitly scriptural.

 Scriptural support

 Critics of the Trinity doctrine argue that, for a teaching described as fundamental, it lacks direct scriptural support.
 Proponents of the doctrine assert that although the doctrine is not stated directly in the New Testament, it is instead an interpretation of elements contained therein that imply the doctrine that was later formulated in the 4th century.

-William Barclay, a Church of Scotland minister, says:
+William Barclay, a Church of Scotland minister, stated that: